philgyford/vagrant-heroku-cedar-14-python/README.md

 1. Install [Vagrant](https://www.vagrantup.com/) and [VirtualBox](https://www.virtualbox.org/).

+2. In your project, make a `config/` directory, if it doesn't already have one.

-2. Make a copy of `config/vagrant/settings.template.yml` and put it at `config/vagrant/settings.yml`.
+3. Make a copy of `config/vagrant.template.yml` and put it at `config/vagrant.yml` in *your* project.

-3. If you have a `Procfile` and therefore want foreman to run, you *must* change the Django `settings_module` to whatever you want the `DJANGO_SETTINGS_MODULE` environment variable in the virtual machine to be.
+4. If you have a `Procfile`, and therefore want foreman to run, you *must* change the Django `settings_module` in `config/vagrant.yml` to whatever you want the `DJANGO_SETTINGS_MODULE` environment variable in the virtual machine to be.
+Feel free to change any of the other config options if appropriate.

-4. Either copy, move or symlink `Vagrantfile` and the `config/vagrant` directory into your Django project.
+5. Either copy, move or symlink `Vagrantfile` and the `config/vagrant/` directory into your Django project.
 So it will be something like:

 		config/
-			vagrant/
+			vagrant/		# a copy or symlink
+			vagrant.yml
 		myproject/
 			manage.py
 			my_app/